jamen/lazy-o/README.md

 ### `lazy(fn, [ignore])`
 Queue a plain function to run, the return replaces `value`.
  - `fn` (`Function`): A function that is run with the `value`
+ - `ignore` (`Boolean`): Ignore the return value of this function.

-Returns the function again so you can chain calls.
+Returns self, so you can chain more methods.

 ```js
 var foo = lazy(x => x + 1).use;